 - Deploy and determine baseline usage.
 This may typically take several weeks - Apply some relatively non-intrusive settings.
 Some examples could be:

-No User Power Settings (Logon Prompt)
+No User Power Settings (no user logged on)

 NB: It is safe to turn off the PC when nobody is logged on